unicode-org/icu/docs/userguide/dev/sync/custom.md

 convenient reference implementation because the C++11 constructs are well defined and straight forward to use.

-Similar implementations for POSIX and WIndows can be found in files `common/umutex.h` and `common/umutex.cpp`, in the platform `#ifdef` chains; these are part of the standard ICU distribution.
+Similar implementations for POSIX and Windows can be found in files `common/umutex.h` and `common/umutex.cpp`, in the platform `#ifdef` chains; these are part of the standard ICU distribution.